About Custom Forms

 Set dynamic form rules.
 When you create dynamic form rules, your form can react to user input.
 For example, when a user selects a checkbox called Completed, Quick Base canautomatically fill out the Date Completed field with today's date.
 Or, when a user changes the issue's status to closed have Quick Base require the field called Resolution (see image below).

-like this) before the field shows the updated value.
+which looks like this) before the field shows the updated value.

 When you fill out a dynamic form, fields you complete or click away from appear in yellow (see the image below).
 This indicates that the field contains a different value than it did when you opened the form (change it back and the color disappears).
 As a result of an edit—and depending on what rules apply to the form—additional fields may display or be completed automatically by Quick Base.
 If a rule decrees, messages may also appear, either when you enter certain information, or if you try to save without completing a field that the rule requires.